APogue/APogue.github.io/_drafts/outline-v2/2024-12-7-Outline-v2-encampment.md

 ## Continue thought flow from 'intro'

-After large-scale protests occurring last Spring turned violent, the administration made immediate changes to resolve gaps in security it reasoned were the cause of out-of-control rioting that took place on April 30th.
+After a large-scale pro-Palestine protest turned violent last Spring, the administration made immediate changes to resolve gaps in security it reasoned were the cause of out-of-control rioting that took place on April 30th.

 These moves were made while the "marketplace" was flooded with ideas and opinions of what went wrong that evening.